MapRock/TimeMolecules/tutorials/compare_event_transitions/readme.md

 * different operational routes after the same initial step
 * different AI agent next-step behaviors after the same context or prompt state

-## One likely next improvement

-A good next enhancement would be to add percentages for alpha values, not just counts, because the two transitions may have different row totals.
-That makes the comparison easier when one branch is much more common than the other.